imalanz/Food_Emissions/README.md

 ![portada](https://github.com/imalanz/_proy4/blob/main/images/a.jpg?raw=true)

 ## Introduction
-How much you contaminate every time you have a dish in your table?

-The food industry is one of the biggest in the world, and is so necesary for us to eat that we dont even think about how much we ar polluting the world by eating.

-In this proyect I wanted to see from the most eateds foods how many emissions produce and calculate hows going to be the future for the industry and our world.
+Food industry is a crucial part of our lives, but we seldom realize how much it contributes to polluting the environment.
+In this project, we aimed to calculate the emissions produced by the most consumed foods and predict the future of the food industry and its impact on our planet.

 ### Process.
-- Extract the data information.
-- Transform the data into a database and analyse it, by cleaning them so they can match each other, making new columns with more information.
-- Import the Data into SQL structure.
-- Introduce the data into tableau for a better graphic analysis of the data.
+To achieve our goal, we extracted data from various sources such as the Food and Agriculture Organization of the United Nations and Kaggle.
+We transformed the data into a database and analyzed it by cleaning and matching it to make new columns with relevant information.
+We then imported the data into a SQL structure and used Tableau for better graphic analysis of the data.

 ![portada](https://github.com/imalanz/_proy4/blob/main/images/b.jpg?raw=true)

 ## Data Bases.

-I took most of the data from the "Food and Agriculture Organization of the United Nations" and also from kaggle.
-Could find much information about the production, quantity, area harvested and pollution.
+We obtained most of the data from the Food and Agriculture Organization of the United Nations and Kaggle.
+We collected information related to production, quantity, area harvested, and pollution.

 ### Emissions DB.

-For the emissions data base found in kaggle we have technical information about the quantity of pollution for each type of food. we have:
+We obtained data related to emissions from Kaggle, which provided technical information about the quantity of pollution for each type of food.
+The data included Eutrophying emissions, Water withdrawals, Greenhouse gases, Scarcity-weighted water use, and Land use.

 - "Eutrophying emissions": Eutrophying emissions represent runoff of excessnutrients into the surrounding environment andwaterways, which affect and pollute ecosystems.
 - "Water withdrawals": or water abstractions, are defined as freshwater taken from ground or surface water sources, either permanently or temporarily, and conveyed to a place of use.